Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

     > "Digital Asset Staking Built for Institutions.
 The complete staking solution for 200+ institutional clients, including asset managers, custodians, exchanges, foundations, and wallets, to earn rewards on their digital assets."

-    - It's interesting how these VC Staking Services, or Staking Pools as a Service (SPaaS), are emerging with new lingo.
-Cardano, despite its top 10 market cap, is listed at the bottom.
+    - It's interesting how these VC Staking Services, or Staking Pools as a Service (SPaaS), have  Cardano at the bottom of their list (or even shown at all) despite its top 10 market cap.
 Go figure.

     {% img src="figment_shot.png" alt="figment_shot" %}

     - Regardless, it's good to see Cardano joining their service group and API.
-Maybe we should welcome them and let them know we agree there are no risks to staking and how much better it is than Ethereum...also that Community Delegation is the better option.
+Maybe we should welcome them and let them know we agree there are no risks to staking and how much better it is than Ethereum...also that Community Delegation is the best option.

     <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">🔎 Take a look into <a href="https://twitter.com/Cardano?ref_src=twsrc%5Etfw">@Cardano</a> - a PoS blockchain that aims to improve blockchain scalability, interoperability, and sustainability 👀<br><br>Learn more 👇<a href="https://t.co/9IW89oWOXV">https://t.co/9IW89oWOXV</a> <a href="https://t.co/g1wldjpCvT">pic.twitter.com/g1wldjpCvT</a></p>&mdash; Figment (@Figment_io) <a href="https://twitter.com/Figment_io/status/1511375511087419398?ref_src=twsrc%5Etfw">April 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 - One (1) existing pool was added to the NEW GIRL group (the pool has approximately 51 mADA).
-This is a very curious development, with NEW GIRL creating new pools and group activity.
+This is a very curious development, with NEW GIRL creating new pools previously and the group activity.

-***Note: If you are curious exactly which pools, you'll need to join the Matrix Group Edits Chat to find out.
+***Note: If you are curious exactly which pools, you'll need to join the Matrix Group Edits Chat to find out!
 See below.***

  ### Huge Drop in Staked Ada on May 18th